birddevelper/GradientDescent_LinearRegression/README.md

 This program can be used in Machine learning courses to teach Linear Regression to students.

-you can add training data either by entering number in text box or by clicking on the graph, next click on "start training" to find the data pattern, then the program is able to predict Y of any given x based of training data.
+You can add training data either by entering number in text box or by clicking on the graph board.
+The click on "start training" to make the regression model, then the program is able to predict Y of any given x based of training data.

 [Read More From Here](http://m-shaeri.ir/blog/gradient-descent-algorithm-for-linear-regression/)